What is 360 degree feedback? Or more importantly, how can I start giving more effective feedback?

 - How well does the individual communicate with colleagues and team members?

-- How effectively does the individual listen to and understand others’ perspectives?
+- Does the individual listen to and understand others’ perspectives?

 - How clear and concise is the individual’s communication style?